Property Settlements: A Quick Guide

 If you have not formalised your agreement in one of these two ways, then as far as the courts are concerned, you have not actually completed a property settlement.
 The court is therefore able to make orders about the division of your assets, liabilities and superannuation upon an application being made by either party.

-There are special processes that need to be followed when dividing the superannuation.
+There are specific processes that need to be followed when dividing the superannuation.
 This includes a requirement that the superannuation fund’s trustee approves any proposed order in relation to superannuation before that order is made.
-Our experienced property settlement lawyers can answer all your superannuation questions.

 Separation occurs when one spouse intends to separate, and that intention is communicated to the other spouse.
 Often spouses will separate and continue living together for a period of time.
 This is so fair arrangements that suit both parties can be organised.